juanesmendez/cliente-lab-3-infracom/README.md

 The following python libraries and classes were used in the client application:
 - `socket`
 - `sys` 🛠
-- `pickle`🥒: For receiving the byte chunks from the server.
+- `pickle`🥒: For deserializing objects containing byte chunks from the server and headers with important information that needs to be checked.
 - `hashlib` 🔑#️⃣: For calculating the hash digest of the file that is transferred to the client.
 - `time`⏳
 - `datetime` 📆